Julia Baird (teacher): Later years

 Julia married Allen Baird in 1968, moving to Belfast and keeping her family history a secret.
 The Bairds had three children: Nicholas (b.
 1971), Sara (b.
 1972) and David (b.
 1980), and were divorced in 1981.
 Baird went to university and gained an MA in philosophy of education, and during the course of her degree she spent a year off in France, hitch-hiked around Europe, and protested against the war in Vietnam in Paris alongside Simone de Beauvoir.
 Baird later taught French and English before working as a special needs teacher with teenagers in deprived areas of Chester, until she retired to write books and become a director of Cavern City Tours.

 Baird and Jackie met their half-sister Ingrid Pedersen for the first time on 7 December 2000 when they were present at the ceremony to place a Blue Heritage plaque on Mimi's house, commemorating the fact that Lennon had lived there.
 Baird and Jackie had only recently found out who Pedersen was, after being told by journalist Bill Smithies of the Liverpool Echo.
 Baird was shocked that Pedersen did not look anything like the Stanley or the Lennon family, having pale blue eyes and fair hair.

 After releasing the book, John Lennon, My Brother—written with Giuliano, and a foreword by McCartney—Baird travelled to New York during 1989 to appear at a Beatlefest convention, and was asked if she could prove she was really Lennon's half-sister.
 Baird declined, saying she was not going to produce her passport, and the audience would just have to take her word for it.
 In 2000, Baird was present at the unveiling of six road signs, erected on major routes into Liverpool, saying, "Liverpool welcomes you – to the birthplace of THE BEATLES", and in October she planted a tree in Liverpool's Peace Garden to commemorate Lennon's birthday.
 Baird retired in 2004, and published a book called Imagine This – Growing up with my brother John Lennon, in February 2007.
 Baird's book was adapted into the 2009 British film Nowhere Boy.
+(Note: However, the credits for the completed film do not reference either the book or Baird, with sole writing credit accorded to screenwriter Matt Greenhalgh.)

 From 28 to 30 September 2007, Durness held the John Lennon Northern Lights Festival which was attended by Baird (who read from Lennon's writings and her own books) and Stanley Parkes (Lennon's Scottish cousin).
 Parkes said, "Me and Julia [Baird] are going to be going to the old family croft to tell stories".
 Musicians, painters and poets from across the UK performed at the festival.
 Baird now lives in Chester with her partner, Roger Keys.